Legal notice

 Data Security

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
-We have in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator if a breach were ever to occur as soon as possible.
+We have put in place appropriate security measures to prevent client personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to client personal data to those employees, agents, contractors and other third parties who have a business need to know.
+They will only process client personal data on our instructions and they are subject to a duty of confidentiality.
+We have in place procedures to deal with any suspected personal data breach and will notify clients and any applicable regulator if a breach were ever to occur as soon as possible.

 Whatever the macro-risk financial climate, evolving international economic trends and financial interconnections can create actionable opportunities and real risk management demands.
 The art of successful investing is predicting the direction of macro risk travel >>>